actionhero/node-resque/README.md

 - If you plan to run more than one worker per nodejs process, be sure to name them something distinct.
 Names **must** follow the pattern `hostname:pid+unique_id`.
 For example:
 - For the Retry plugin, a success message will be emitted from the worker on each attempt (even if the job fails) except the final retry.
 The final retry will emit a failure message instead.

+If you want to learn more about running Node-Resque with docker, please view the examples here: https://github.com/actionhero/node-resque/tree/master/examples/docker

 ```javascript
 var name = os.hostname() + ":" + process.pid + "+" + counter;
 var worker = new NodeResque.Worker(